jmacost5/cpp-528-fall-2021-group-05/docs/README.md

-This folder contains the supporting documents for use of the repositority.
+This folder contains the supporting documents for the proper use of the repositority.
+It also contains help resources on how to use the files in the repository.